asungx/loadout/notes/bootstrap.md

 apply changes to the system configuration. **DO NOT RUN THIS SCRIPT YET**.

 ### IMPORTANT
-> Future work will be done to optimise this process.
+> Work may be done in the future to optimise this process.

 Do the following before running the `x` script:
 - [ ] Copy the `hardware-configuration.nix` file to the appropriate directory